umitanuki/twitter_fdw/README.md

 query string if the column is used with `=` operator as WHERE q = '#sometext'.
 You can put any text as defined in the API parameter `q`.
 Note the query string is percent-encoded by the module.
-The other columns is mapped to the corresponding property name of each tweet item in the API result.
+The other columns are mapped to the corresponding property name of each tweet item in the API result.
 For more detail on these values, see the API document.